IMAGES | Massive water main break floods streets in Shelby Park neighborhood

 It took Marisa McClintock by surprise.

-Fire officials say three people were rescued this morning: two passengers trapped in a van, and the driver of a JCPS bus.
+Fire officials said three people were rescued: two passengers trapped in a van and the driver of a JCPS bus.

 "All of those people were rescued from imminent danger," said Louisville Fire & Rescue Capt.
 Sal Melendez.

-Melendez says a swift water team then checked the area to make sure people and residences were safe.
+Melendez said a swift water team then checked the area to make sure people and residences were safe.

-"Since then we have gone around and shut down -- along with LG&E -- shut down the utilities to the homes that are very, very close to where the rupture occurred," Melendez said.
+"Since then, we have gone around and shut down ... the utilities to the homes that are very, very close to where the rupture occurred," Melendez said.

-A Norton Hospital official says elective surgeries have been postponed, and staff and patients are being given bottled water to drink.

-Humana closed its downtown offices and asked employees to work from home because of the lack of water pressure.
+Humana closed its downtown offices and asked employees to work from home because of the lack of water pressure, but Tuesday evening a spokesperson said offices would resume operations at normal business hours on Wednesday.

 [IMAGES: MASSIVE WATER MAIN BREAK FLOODS STREETS NEAR DOWNTOWN LOUISVILLE]